Sinking of the Titanic: Iceberg warnings

 On 14 April 1912, Titanic's radio operators received six messages from other ships warning of drifting ice, which passengers on Titanic had begun to notice during the afternoon.
-The ice conditions in the North Atlantic were the worst for any April in the previous 50 years (which was the reason why the lookouts were unaware that they were about to steam into a line of drifting ice several miles wide and many miles long).
-Not all of these messages were relayed by the radio operators.
-At the time, all wireless operators on ocean liners were employees of the Marconi's Wireless Telegraph Company and not members of their ship's crew; their primary responsibility was to send messages for the passengers, with weather reports as a secondary concern.
+The ice conditions in the North Atlantic were the worst of any April in the previous 50 years (which was the reason why the lookouts were unaware that they were about to steam into a line of drifting ice several miles wide and many miles long).
+These conditions were attributed to a mild winter that caused large numbers of icebergs to shift off the west coast of Greenland.
+The radio operators did not relay all of these messages; at the time, all wireless operators on ocean liners were employees of the Marconi's Wireless Telegraph Company and not members of their ship's crew.
+As such, their primary responsibility was to send messages for the passengers, with weather reports as a secondary concern.

 The first warning came at 09:00 from RMS Caronia reporting "bergs, growlers and field ice".
 Captain Smith acknowledged receipt of the message.
 At 13:42, RMS Baltic relayed a report from the Greek ship Athenia that she had been "passing icebergs and large quantities of field ice".
-This too was acknowledged by Smith, who showed the report to J. Bruce Ismay, the chairman of the White Star Line, aboard Titanic for her maiden voyage.
-Smith ordered a new course to be set, to take the ship farther south.
+Smith also acknowledged this report, and showed it to White Star Line chairman J. Bruce Ismay, aboard Titanic for her maiden voyage.
+Smith ordered a new course to be set, which would take the ship further south.

 At 13:45, the German ship SS Amerika, which was a short distance to the south, reported she had "passed two large icebergs".
 This message never reached Captain Smith or the other officers on Titanic's bridge.
-The reason is unclear, but it may have been forgotten because the radio operators had to fix faulty equipment.
+The reason is unclear, but it may have not reached the ship because the Marconi wireless equipment had broken down and needed to be repaired overnight by the two radio operators.